Fundamentals Data provided by Morningstar.Data provided by Morningstar.

 |Mark Fitzgibbon||Chief Executive OfficerManaging Director||May 2007||

-Mr Fitzgibbon is a Director of nib health funds limited, as well as many other nib holdings limited's subsidiaries.
-He is also a member of nib holding's Nomination Committee.
-Industry experience Mark has held executive positions at a number of large Australian organisations, including local government councils and peak bodies.
-Leading nib for almost 20 years, Mark has transformed the business from a regionally based (Newcastle, NSW) private health insurer into one of Australia's fastest growing and innovative health funds.
-As Managing Director, Mark's strategic focus has been to grow and diversify nib's business and with that earnings by leveraging nib's capability, systems and people.
+Mr Fitzgibbon has held executive positions at a number of large Australian organisations, including local government councils and peak bodies.
 Mark has previously served as CEO of both the national and NSW peak industry bodies for licensed clubs, as well as holding several General Manager positions in local government.
-Other commitments Mark is currently a Director of Private Healthcare Australia.
+He is currently a Director of Private Healthcare Australia.

 |Ms Lee Ausburn||Non-Executive Director||Nov 2013||

-Ms Ausburn have more than 30 years experience in the pharmaceuticals industry, Lee has a wealth of knowledge in the global health industry.
-Lee have experience in retail and hospital pharmacy, as well as in academia.
-She had a career in the pharmaceutical industry with Merck Sharp and Dohme (Australia) Pty Ltd and was previously Vice President - Asia for Merck and Co Inc with responsibility for the company's operations across nine countries.
-At Merck and Co Inc, Lee built high performing organisations with enhanced ethical and compliance frameworks, across the Asia Pacific region.
-She also has marketing experience with customer centric approaches that had proven results with the region growing strongly under her leadership.
-Operating in a highly regulated industry, Lee also developed strong regulatory and government relations skills.
-She also has experience operating joint ventures, including chairing the Far East Operating Board, overseeing the successful Merck- Schering Plough Asia Pacific Joint Venture from 2003 to 2007.
-Lee is currently a Director of pharmaceutical wholesaling and pharmacy retail business, Australian Pharmaceutical Industries Ltd. Other business and market experience Lee was previously a member (2010-2015) and President (2015- 2017) of the Pharmacy Foundation at the University of Sydney.
-She's also been an industry representative on the Australian Government's Pharmaceutical Health and Rational Use of Medicines Committee (1993-1996) and the Drug Utilisation Subcommittee (1995-1997).
+Ms Ausburn has more than 30 years of experience in the pharmaceuticals industry.
+Lee is a pharmacist with experience in retail and hospital pharmacy, as well as in academia.
+She had a long career in the pharmaceutical industry with Merck Sharp and Dohme (Australia) Pty Ltd and was previously Vice President - Asia for Merck and Co Inc with responsibility for the company's operations across nine countries.
+She also has marketing experience with customer centric.
+Operating in a highly regulated industry, Lee also developed regulatory and government relations skills.
+She also has experience operating joint ventures, including chairing the Far East Operating Board.
+Lee was previously a member (2010-2015) and President (2015- 2017) of the Pharmacy Foundation at the University of Sydney.
 In NSW, she was a Board member of NSW Health's Clinical Excellence Commission and the Agency for Clinical Innovation (2010-2014), established to enhance quality and safety in NSW hospitals.
-Lee is currently a Mentor for Women on Boards.
-She is Chair of the People Committee and a member of the Risk and Reputation Committee.
+Lee is currently a Director of pharmaceutical wholesaling and pharmacy retail business, Australian Pharmaceutical Industries Ltd. She is Chair of the People committee and a member of the Risk and Reputation committee.